-Tickets to an IMAX theater are more expensive than movie tickets to traditional theaters, as some movie theaters have both IMAX and regular theaters, but many people find that the extra cost is worth it because of the more immersive experience.
+An IMAX theater ticket is more expensive than a normal movie ticket.
+However, many people find that the extra cost is worth it because of the more immersive experience.

 IMAX theaters have extremely large screens that have extremely high resolutions and extremely large loudspeakers.

 Put together, they create an immersive movie-watching experience for moviegoers.
-However, the screens, speakers, and projectors are not the only components that go into making an IMAX movie, as the cameras used to film IMAX movies should not be forgotten about.
+However, the big screen, speakers, and projectors are not the only components that go into making an IMAX movie, as the cameras used to film IMAX movies should not be forgotten.

 In movie theaters, theaters that will show IMAX films are specially designed by the company to ensure you can enjoy the film being shown to the fullest.